gcixdev/gcix/README.md

 For a more complex and real world example, just check out our projects [.gitlab-ci.ts][1].
 The [.gitlab-ci.ts][1] is the written example of a working *gcix* in Typescript.
 The Typescript code is getting rendered and stored as an artifact in the pipeline see [generated yaml file][2].

-The *gcix* is using the Gitlab feature of [dynamic child pipelines][3].
-First the `.gitlab-ci.ts` generates the common Gitlab CI yaml file which is then started as child pipeline.
+The *gcix* is using the GitLab feature of [dynamic child pipelines][3].
+First the `.gitlab-ci.ts` generates the common GitLab CI yaml file which is then started as child pipeline.
 To get the generated pipeline it is necessary to invoke the `.gitlab-ci.ts` with `ts-node`.
 To get an idea of a [dynamic child pipelines][3] setup, you can have a look into [.gitlab-ci.yml][4].

 Creating your pipelines in [any supported programming language](#supported-languages) code allows you all the features of that language, like: